 Some of the popular GE engine models include the GENX, GE90, GE9X, HF-120, PASSPORT, and CFM56.
 When considered independently, GE services about 16% of the market.
 However, when considered jointly with CFM, the company’s market share is about 55%, which is the world’s largest.

 CFM International is a joint venture between GE and Safran.
-Founded in 1974, and with its headquarters in Cincinnati, Ohio, the United States, the main purpose of this partnership was to support and build the CFM56 engine, a high-bypass turbofan engine.
+Founded in 1974, and with its headquarters in Cincinnati, Ohio, the US, the main purpose of this partnership was to support and build the CFM56 engine, a high-bypass turbofan engine.
 This was a combined project between Safran’s, formerly Snecma, M56, and GE’s CF6 engines.

 To a large extent, the engine powers the Airbus A320 and Boeing 737 families.
 CFM International also manufactures LEAP engines, which make use of newer technologies that result in innovative, cost-effective, and fuel-efficient engines.
 Similar to the CFM56, LEAP engines extensively power the A320 and 737 aircraft families.